 “The Green card is an iconic product,” says Jason Steele, a credit card expert.
 But despite being popular with cardholders who have owned the charge card for years, the Green card isn’t very competitive with credit cards that charge similar fees.
 Most cards that charge up to $95 a year in annual fees, for example, offer substantially higher rewards bonuses.

 Meanwhile, another charge card classic, the American Express Platinum card, underwent a major facelift in spring 2017 after several new premium credit cards challenged its dominance as an elite card.
 The Platinum card was the “top card in the marketplace for many years,” says Andrew Davidson, a senior vice president at Mintel Comperemedia.
 “It was kind of untouched, really.
 We had premium cards come and go, but the Platinum card was the be-all, end-all.”

 In 2016, the Chase Sapphire Reserve credit card ($450 annual fee) entered the market with a whopping sign-up bonus and generous travel credits that went well beyond what the Platinum card offered.

 “With the Sapphire Reserve, we started talking about premium value,” says Davidson.
 Soon, other super-premium rewards cards started popping up, offering unusually generous benefits in exchange for high fees.

-American Express responded in March 2017 by revamping the Platinum with a number of new benefits, including enhanced hotel and air travel bonuses and a generous annual travel credit for Uber passengers.
+American Express responded in March 2017 by revamping the Platinum with a number of benefits, including enhanced hotel and air travel bonuses and a generous annual travel credit for Uber passengers.
 But it also increased its annual fee to $550, making it one of the priciest elite cards on the market.

-Credit card experts say that the new Platinum card and its less expensive sibling, the American Express Gold card, still offer excellent rewards and a more flexible rewards point transfer program than most.
+Credit card experts say that the Platinum card and its less expensive sibling, the American Express Gold card, still offer excellent rewards and a more flexible rewards point transfer program than most.